GeoNet/bucketFTP/ftpserver_s3/README.md

 in a terminal with stderr/stdout being printed to the screen.
 * The only exposed port is port 21 (the default FTP port).
 All connections must be in passive mode.
 * This container can be pushed to any docker repo or run from Amazon's container service or any other cloud service that runs docker containers.
+Managing config as environment variables keeps this docker friendly.

 ## Important Notes